-\Only one course is allowed from these.
+Only one course is allowed from these.

-&lt; SPAN 202 is the prerequisite for SPAN 341.
+< SPAN 202 is the prerequisite for SPAN 341.

-Students seeking teacher licensure in history and social sciences must complete:
+Students seeking teacher licensure in history and social sciences must:

-1. major in history (including American history, Virginia history, English history, and world history); 2. eighteen semester hours of political science, and 3. six semester hours in economics, and 4. six semester hours in geography (ENVS 211, INTL 213); 5. contact the School of Education and Human Development licensure officer for an advisor; 6. obtain the booklet "Becoming a Licensed Teacher" from the School of Education and Human Development; and 7. minor in Secondary Education-see program requirements in the School of Education and Human Development section
+1. Major in history (including American history, Virginia history, English history, and world history); 2.
+Complete eighteen semester hours of political science, and 3.
+Six semester hours in economics, and 4.
+Six semester hours in geography (ENVS 211, INTL 213); 5.
+Contact the School of Education and Human Development licensure officer for an advisor; and 6.
+Minor in Secondary Education-see program requirements in the School of Education and Human Development section